 Aside

-The <aside> element is often confusing too.
+element is often confusing too.
 It's not another term for sidebar but many times it is used for a sidebar.
 It's often used as call-outs, definitions, and other auxiliary content.
 This landmark contains content that is indirectly related to the documents main content.
-If the content is not in any way related to the main content a <div> element may be more appropriate.
+If the content is not in any way related to the main content a <div>

 An Aside can have an header and footer but can't contain another aside element.

-Before HTML5, <aside> would be written like <div role="complimentary">.
+would be written like <div role="complimentary">

 Learn more about the Aside tag

-The <footer> element is commonly at the bottom of a page ouside of the main content.
+element is commonly at the bottom of a page ouside of the main content.
 This will typically contain copyright info, social media links, author/company information.
 This may also be used in other sectioning elements like articles to include author info or other meta data.

 Learn more about the Footer tag